Alex-Sa-Ms/A3M-Messaging_Middleware_With_EO/Tese/Writing of the thesis/Part 2 - Core of the Dissertation/Middleware Design Challenges and Solutions/Problems.md

 - Pool of workers along with a batching service could be a good solution for throughput
 	- Due to the thread-safe nature of the middleware, if a pool of workers is employed, it is possible that two workers attempt to deliver a message to the same socket, effectively hindering each other.
 To prevent such scenario, batching messages could be an alternative solution to enhance throughput.

-## Threading model
-- Talk about how difficult creating a middleware under thread-safe semantics is.
-	- Performance-wise
-	- Deadlocks
-	- etc
-- For comparison, check the veracity of the following:
-	- **ZeroMQ**: Uses a pool of threads (typically 1 by default, but can be configured for more).
-	- **nanomsg**: Typically uses 1 thread per socket.
-	- **NNG**: Uses 1 thread per socket by default, but also supports multi-threading with configuration for worker threads and thread pools.
 ## RAW and COOKED sockets
 - description of what they are and what their purpose is
 	- One of the purposes is to aid the creation of forwarders, right?